-Thinly sliced zucchini is slicked with a light vinaigrette, bits of black olives, mint and tender greens in this fresh zucchini ribbon salad.
+Thin ribbons of zucchini are slicked with a light vinaigrette, and tossed with black olives and mint in this fresh summer salad.

 Zucchini has taken up permanent residence at my house for the next few months; it happens every summer.

 Those who grow zucchini in their gardens know that come summer they’ll have a glut of this prolific crop to unload on friends and neighbors, and having no garden of my own I’m one of the willing takers.
 In fact I’ll enthusiastically grab them up at the market as well; I for one am ready for the onslaught.

 Zucchini is suddenly turning up in everything and reminding me once again just how under-appreciated this slender green vegetable really is.
 From quick breads to salads, to frittatas to soups, zucchini is the star of the summer months and making my taste buds jump for joy.

 If you’re one of those types with a green thumb and are looking for a way to use up an over abundant crop then I may have the answer to your endless zucchini supply.
 This salad is a staple in my house during the season.